RabbitJahir/RabbitJahir.github.io/README.md

  <h3 align="center">Bandwidth</h3>

-A synonym often used for data transmission speed.
+Bandwidth is a synonym often used for data transmission speed.
 The maximum rate of data or bit transmitted per second is usually expressed in bps (bit per second)
 <br>3 types of bandwidth:
 <br>
 <br>